 Links to various non-Aetna sites are provided for your convenience only.
 Aetna Inc. and its subsidiary companies are not responsible or liable for the content, accuracy, or privacy practices of linked sites, or for products or services described on these sites.

-Certain Aetna1 members have the right to direct Aetna to disclose their claims data, encounter data, and clinical data (collectively “health data”) held by Aetna or certain of its government program health plan subsidiaries and affiliates to a designated third-party application (app) through certain standardized technology2.
+Certain Aetna* members have the right to direct Aetna to disclose their claims data, encounter data, and clinical data (collectively “health data”) held by Aetna or certain of its government program health plan subsidiaries and affiliates to a designated third-party application (app) through certain standardized technology.*

 Aetna is also required by law to provide these educational resources, which you may use when making decisions about who you choose to share your health data with.

-Currently, only Medicare Advantage, Medicaid, and Qualified Health Plans on the Federally Facilitated Exchange members may direct Aetna to give consent to share their health data with third-party apps via Aetna's Patient Access API.
+Currently, only Medicare Advantage, Medicaid, Qualified Health Plans on the Federally Facilitated Exchange and certain commercial members may direct Aetna to give consent to share their health data with third-party apps through the Aetna Patient Access API.

-1“Aetna” and the pronouns “we,” “us,” or “our” may refer to one or more of the Aetna group of subsidiary companies and their affiliates.
+*FOR AETNA REFERENCE: “Aetna” and the pronouns “we,” “us,” or “our’” may refer to one or more of the Aetna group of companies and their affiliates.